History of the City of Monash

 The City of Monash was created on 15 December 1994 when the Kennett Liberal government amalgamated local councils all over Victoria, merging a substantial portion of the former City of Oakleigh with the whole of the former City of Waverley.

 The first settlers

 Aboriginal People

-For thousands of years before European settlement the Bunurong people dwelled in the green, lush land between Mordialloc on the eastern shore of Port Phillip, inland to Nunawading.
+For thousands of years before European invasion the Bunurong people dwelled in the green, lush land between Mordialloc on the eastern shore of Port Phillip, inland to Nunawading.
 When camped in Mulgrave, the Bunurong lived off emus and kangaroos which were abundant in the area.
 Their hunting grounds extended up to the Yarra River to the north-west, the Dandenong Ranges to the east and the hills down to Western Port and Port Phillip to the south and south-west.
 The most famous Bunurong was the elder Derrimut, to whom the first colonists constructed a monument in the Melbourne Cemetery.

-By the 1840s and 1850s, reduction of their hunting grounds, draining of the swamps and introduction of European diseases such as smallpox and measles effectively ended their ability to maintain a traditional lifestyle.
+By the 1840s and 1850s, reduction of their hunting grounds through stolen land, draining of the swamps and introduction of European diseases such as smallpox and measles, along with targeted genocide by design of the colonial project effectively ended their ability to maintain a traditional lifestyle.